Cookware

 In addition to being available in a variety of materials, muffin tins

-Muffin tins treated
+Muffin tins treated with

-can also be used for other recipes besides muffins or cupcakes, and non-stick
+also be used for other recipes besides muffins or cupcakes, and non-stick

 options are perfect for foods like cinnamon rolls.
 It is suggested that you